Ricotta Cheesecake with Whipped Sour Cream Topping

 Make-Ahead Ricotta Cheesecake

 This cheesecake can be made the day before.
 It’s always nice to get the dessert finished the day before a dinner party so you don’t have to worry about it.
-Just remove the cheesecake from the refrigerator 20-30 minutes before serving and add the fresh berries.
+Remove the cheesecake from the refrigerator 20-30 minutes before serving, and add the fresh berries.

 Overhead of ricotta cheesecake with blackberries and blueberries on top.

-A rich and creamy cheesecake that is made with ricotta and creamcheese.
-It's topped with a whipped sour cream and fresh berries.
+This rich and creamy cheesecake is made with ricotta and cream cheese.
+It's topped with whipped sour cream and fresh berries.

 Print Pin Rate